 CIVIC is an interactive, 10-session program providing Chandler residents with a behind-the-scenes look at city services.
 This free program will launch in January 2021 and is the latest offering by the City of Chandler to help residents connect with their government.
 Each session, participants will meet with city leaders, tour facilities that keep our city running, participate in interactive sessions and learn how to stay engaged with the city and in their community.

 As part of the Neighborhood Advisory Committee's commitment to the community, the NAC hosts Mayor on the Move, informal events held throughout the year in various Chandler neighborhoods that provide the community an opportunity to meet with Mayor Kevin Hartke and members of the City Council and for them to listen to residents speak out on the various challenges facing their neighborhoods.

-Mayor Jay Tibshraeny launched a new Neighborhood Excellence Awards recognition program in 2013.
-The Mayor has long been a supporter of neighborhoods and announced the awards program as a way to recognize neighborhoods and their leaders for working to improve their community and inspire others to be more active and involved.
+Mayor Kevin Hartke has long been a supporter of active and engaged neighborhoods.
+The Neighborhood Excellence Awards is a way to recognize neighborhoods that participate in G.A.I.N., and the leaders working to improve their community and inspire others to be more active and involved.

-The Teen Leadership Academy is a free, five-day program held during the spring school intersession that teaches participants about the inner-workings of municipal government, from the Mayor and Council office to every department in the City.
-Students meet with City elected officials, managers and staff while also participating in activities to better understand how Arizona's fourth largest city is run.
-To qualify, you must: be currently enrolled in high school or a similar level home-school program, be a Chandler resident, have transportation to and from the City Hall complex for all five days, and have a strong work ethic and a willingness to learn about the City.
-The class dates for 2019 are March 11-15.
+The Teen Leadership Academy is a free, five-day program held during the spring school intersession that teaches participants about the inner-workings of municipal government.
+Students meet with City elected officials, managers and staff while also participating in activities to better understand how Arizona's fourth-largest city is run.